67 Cedar Park Apartment Communities Vetted. Skip the 40 Hours of Research.

 Unit Types and What’s Hard to Find

 • Studios: Only about 19 communities offer them, mostly newer Class A along the Lakeline and Avery Ranch corridors.
-Sizes range from 260–600 sqft.
+Sizes range from 260 to 600 square feet.
 We tell studio renters to reach out early because once you filter by corridor and price, the list gets short fast.

 • Townhomes: This is the hardest layout to find in Cedar Park.
-The Michael at Presidio has attached-garage units up to 1,896 sqft.
-The View at Cedar Park and Legends at Lakeline have 2-story setups.
-Cedar Park Townhomes has 2–4 BR LIHTC units with private patios.
-If you want apartment pricing with a house-like layout, those are your options, and availability changes week to week.
+The Michael at Presidio has units with attached garages up to 1,896 sqft.
+The View at Cedar Park and Legends at Lakeline have two story setups.
+Cedar Park Townhomes has 2 to 4 bedroom LIHTC units with private patios.
+If you want apartment pricing in a layout that feels more like a house, those are your options, and availability changes week to week.

 • 4-Bedrooms: Only four communities have them: Cedar Park Townhomes, Lakeline, Markham at Lakeline, and Cypress Creek at Lakeline.
 We work with a lot of families who need that much space and don’t realize how limited the supply is until they start looking.